Isaaq: Commercialising Coffee

+Modern Coffee Trade

+Although the traditional caravan coffee routes declined, Somali involvement in the trade did not disappear.
+In 1942, Somali entrepreneur Mohammed Abdillahi Ogsadey, together with his brothers, founded the M.A.O.
+Corporation, the first company to export coffee from Africa.
+It later grew into one of the largest coffee import and export enterprises in East Africa.
+Based in Harar, the company was widely recognized through its brand Harar Horse.
+Ogsadey, who began his career with modest work before entering the trade, rose to become one of the wealthiest men in Ethiopia during the 1980s.
+Coffee cultivation in Harar has continued into the present, with many families still practicing traditional methods.

+Isaaq sub-clans

-In the Isaaq ethnic group, component tribes are divided into two uterine divisions, as shown in the genealogy.
+In the Isaaq clan, component sub-clans are divided into two uterine divisions, as shown in the genealogy.
 The first division is between those lineages descended from sons of Sheikh Ishaaq by a Harari woman – the Habr Habuusheed – and those descended from sons of Sheikh Ishaaq by a Somali woman of the Magaadle sub-tribe of the Dir – the Habr Magaadle.
 Indeed, most of the largest subtribes of the tribal-ethnic group are in fact uterine alliances hence the matronymic "Habr" which in archaic Somali means "mother".
 This is illustrated in the following clan structure.